awesome-astra/docs/docs/pages/aiml/aws/aws-bedrock.md

 During the above steps, some resources are created, which you may want to cleanly dispose of after you are done.

-These have been started to run the notebook itself.
+These have been stared to run the notebook itself.
 You can shut them down from within SageMaker Studio: select the "Running Terminals and Kernels" view on the left toolbar (see picture below) and click the "shut down" icon next to all instances, apps and sessions associated to the notebook you just ran.

 <img src="../../../../img/bedrock/screenshots/bedrock_cleanup.png" />